Pro-Ject MaiA S3 is a versatile integrated amplifier with phono stage and Bluetooth

 With eight inputs in total, the rear panel of the MaiA S3 comprises three RCA analogue line-level inputs, one Moving Magnet phono stage based upon Pro-Ject's Phono Box and three digital inputs as well as a new Bluetooth 5.0 receiver with aptX HD support, ensuring that it should satisfy the needs of most hi-fi fans.

 Using a Cirrus Logic CS4344 DAC chip, the MaiA S3 can handle up to 24-bit/192kHz digital audio files.
-Meanwhile, its integrated amplifier has two 40W outputs at 4Ω (or 23W at 8Ω), utilising improved low-noise circuitry and built around a dual mono design.
+Meanwhile, its integrated amplifier has two 40W outputs at 4 ohms (or 23W at 8 ohms), utilising improved low-noise circuitry and built around a dual mono design.
 Thanks to the variable pre-amplifier output, the system can also be expanded with a subwoofer or a separate power amplifier.

 The front of the MaiA S3 is clean and uncluttered, providing source selection, a 6.3mm headphone socket for private listening and a central analogue volume control with a motor-driven potentiometer.